Skip to content

 MATCH (p:Person)

-RETURN p.name AS person
+RETURN p.name AS isolated

 See Also